 Applying to Otago is a simple process.
 All you need to do is:

-- Complete our online application (follow the link and select the qualification you wish to apply for)
+- Complete the online application (follow the link and select the qualification you wish to apply for)

-- Attach all the necessary supporting documents as explained below
+- Attach all the necessary supporting documentation as explained below

 Application closing dates